Qiskit/qiskit/.github/CONTRIBUTING.rst

 for docstrings.
 A good example of the style can also be found with `sphinx's napolean converter documentation <http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html>`_.
-You can see the rendered documentation for the stable version of the SDK at `the SDK's landing page <https://qiskit.org/documentation>`_.
+You can see the rendered documentation for the stable version of Qiskit Terra at `the Qikit Terra landing page <https://qiskit.org/terra>`_.

 To generate the documentation, we need to invoke CMake first in order to generate all specific files for our current platform.